openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 hide_header_image: true
 ---

-In this tutorial we will show you an optimised configuration for OpenFaaS Functions for Karpenter on AWS EKS.
+In this tutorial we will show you a recommended configuration for OpenFaaS Functions for Karpenter on AWS EKS.

-We will show how to deploy OpenFaaS on [AWS EKS](https://aws.amazon.com/eks/) and use [Karpenter](https://karpenter.sh/) for cluster autoscaling.
+We'll start by deploying OpenFaaS to [AWS EKS](https://aws.amazon.com/eks/), then we'll set up [Karpenter](https://karpenter.sh/) for cluster autoscaling.
+When you autoscale both your functions and your Kubernetes nodes, then you can keep costs down to an absolute minimum.
+There are some trade-offs to this approach, so we'll cover that along the way.

 The cluster will be split in static and dynamic capacity.
 The OpenFaaS core components will be running on static nodes in an [EKS Managed Node Group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
-Karpenter will dynamically add, remove and resize nodes in the cluster based on workload demands for functions.
+Then, Karpenter will be used to add, remove and resize nodes in the cluster based on the load observed on your functions.

 **What is Karpenter?**

-Karpenter is an open-source Kubernetes cluster autoscaler.
+Karpenter is an open-source Kubernetes cluster autoscaler originally created for use with AWS EKS.
 It automates the provisioning and deprovisioning of nodes based on the scheduling needs of Pods, allowing efficient scaling and cost optimization.

-Compared to other alternatives like [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) and the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (CAS), Karpenter is:
+Compared to other alternatives like [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) and the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (CAS), Karpenter has some differences.

-- Easier to deploy and configure and consolidates instance orchestration responsibilities within a single system.
-- More flexible and allows provisioning of diverse nodes based on workload requirements with minimal configuration.
-Instead of managing many specific custom node groups, Karpenter could let you manage diverse workload capacity with a single, flexible NodePool.
-- Faster at provisioning nodes and scheduling Pods reducing the time workloads spend in a pending state.
+- It's specialised primarily for use with AWS, and has some experimental support for Azure.
+- Is a modern, purpose built autoscaler that not only adds and removes nodes like the other two solutions, but tries to optimise for density, by replacing smaller nodes with larger ones when possible.
+- Has a built-in concept of "NodePools" which can be used to group nodes together and apply different constraints to them.
+This can be used to run different workloads on different types of nodes.
+- Has a tight integration with Kubernetes through its own Custom Resources Definitions (CRDs) and controllers.
+- Comes with insights on cost, performance, utilisation through its own set of Grafana dashboards and metrics

+Karpenter is a good fit for OpenFaaS because it can be used to scale the cluster based on the load of the functions.
+This can be used to save costs by removing nodes when functions are not used and adding nodes when functions are scaled up.
+Karpenter can also be used to run functions on different types of nodes based on their requirements such as whether they should run on spot instances, on-demand instances or *on nodes with GPU resources*.

+In a future article, we'll show you how to combine everything we've covered here with scale to zero GPUs, for use with functions that require GPU resources like Large Language Models (LLMs) or audio transcription.

 **What makes Karpenter a good match for OpenFaaS?**

 Improved scalability

-Karpenter automatically provisions and deprovisions nodes based on real-time workload requirements to ensure there is enough capacity in the cluster.
+Karpenter will provision and deprovision nodes automatically based upon real-time workload requirements to ensure there is enough capacity in the cluster.
 It can increase the size of the cluster when more functions are deployed or when a function has high demand and is scaled up by the OpenFaaS autoscaler.

 Cost optimization